PlitzCorporation/LifeCoaching/README.md

 Open [http://localhost:3008](http://localhost:3008) with your browser to see the result.

-Notice that the port is not `3000`, please do not change the port because you will break the production site.
+Notice that the port is not `3000`, please do not change the port unless you are not hosting with us.

 This project is already connected to our content management system, https://thedavid.plitz7.com.
 Most of text and images are through the system, verify first you can make the changes there before anything else.